LDCK/Powershell/README.md

-Powershell learning and script making
+Powershell learning and script making.
+This is basically a OneNote.